UnitedSapiens/UnitedSapiens/README.md

 # <img src="https://raw.githubusercontent.com/UnitedSapiens/UnitedSapiens/main/assets/unsap-icon.png" height="22px">&nbsp; The [United Sapiens](https://www.united-sapiens.org) Initiative

-<p align="justify">The world has become quite chaotic and complicated in the last few decades, a total “bad vibe".
+<p align="justify">The world has become quite chaotic and complex in the last few decades, hyperconnected and fast-changing, yet with a total “bad vibe".
 After millennia of civilization we still have wars, massacres, genocides, heinous crimes, human rights violations, etc. In my opinion, we have forgotten the most important thing throughout history:&nbsp; WE ARE ALL HOMO SAPIENS, A SINGLE SPECIES OF A SINGLE PEOPLE.</p>

 <p align="justify">Throughout this terrible pandemic, the immense number of deaths reminded us that human life is like a burning candle, just a blow to extinguish it.
 In view of this, I decided to put into practice an old dream of creating an <b>NGO</b> (Non-Governmental Organization) in the area of human rights.
 The name of the initiative is <b>United Sapiens</b> - the idea is to act globally.
 My main goal would be to support the <b>United Nations</b>' efforts to find peaceful solutions to international conflicts and political rivalries.</p>